 Krzysztof Ostaszewski is a native of Lodz, Poland.
 He received a Master degree in mathematics from the University of Lodz in 1980, and a Ph.D. in mathematics from the University of Washington in Seattle in 1985.
 He is a 1991 Chartered Financial Analyst, a 1994 Member of the American Academy of Actuaries, a 1999 Fellow of the Society of Actuaries, a 2009 Chartered Enterprise Risk Analyst, and a 2010 Fellow of the Singapore Actuarial Society.
-He was a 1995 Fulbright Research Fellow in Poland, studying actuarial aspects of free market reforms, and a Fulbright Specialist in 2003-2004.
-He is a current Fulbright Specialist (since 2013).
+He was a 1995 Fulbright Research Fellow in Poland, studying actuarial aspects of free market reforms, and a Fulbright Specialist in periods 2003-2004 and 2013-2015.
 He is also a member of the National Academy of Social Insurance.

 He is now a Professor of Mathematics and the Actuarial Program Director at Illinois State University.
 That program is one of the Society of Actuaries Centers of Actuarial Excellence, and was among the first nine so designated in the United States in December 2009, and the first one in the state of Illinois.
 In 2016, the program was also given the Casualty Actuarial Society University Award.